squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 }
 ```

-The font can then be configured to be used as the regular or proportional font:
+The font can then be configured to be used globally as the regular or
+proportional font, or limited to be used for specific elements only, e.g.
+headlines:

-=== "Regular font"
+=== "Body copy"

     ``` css
     body, input {